 Biden to seek billions in military aid for Israel as invasion of Gaza nears

+Israel appears to be getting closer to a full-scale invasion of Gaza, with its military massing troops and equipment near the border.

-WASHINGTON/GAZA/JERUSALEM: President Joe Biden on Thursday (Oct 20) asked Americans to spend billions more dollars to help Israel fight Hamas while Israel's defence chief told his troops to be ready to go into the Gaza Strip to destroy the Palestinian militant group.
+WASHINGTON/GAZA/JERUSALEM: US President Joe Biden has asked Americans to spend billions more dollars to help Israel fight Hamas while Israel's defence chief told his troops to be ready to go into the Gaza Strip to destroy the Palestinian militant group.

 The president, who made an eight-hour visit to Israel on Wednesday, also stressed the urgency of getting relief to Palestinian civilians in Gaza who lack food, water and medicine.